 Do You Allow Phone Calls?

 River Oaks allows patients access to their cell phones and technology during assigned times outside of groups and activities.
 The time allotted to use these devices increases as your loved one progresses through treatment.
-At the start, communication will be limited to specific times during the mornings and evenings.
-As your loved one progresses, afternoon times will be added.

 For clients who do not have a cellphone or technological device, we provide access to landlines during the same times that cell phone use is allowed.